Retirement Education

 Pensions are becoming increasingly rare in corporate America today.
 Many private-sector employers have replaced pension plans with 401(k) or other profit-sharing plans to cut costs.

-But if you are lucky enough to be privy to a pension plan, it’s important for you to know how it works, what you will get from it, and effective pension alternatives.
-And if you won’t be getting a pension, going over your alternative options can help you make well-informed decisions about retirement.
+But if you are lucky enough to have a pension plan, it’s important to know how it works, what you will get from it, and explore pension alternatives for secure retirement options.
+And if you won’t be getting a pension, exploring your options can help you make well-informed decisions about retirement.

 Read More